 Night-time flights are better if available.
 Children sleep.
 When you land in Europe in the morning, you can quickly move forward with your day.
 On arrival, you’ll likely be able to adjust more easily to local time.

-Download movies, audiobooks, games, and favourite TV episodes before departing home.
+Download movies, audiobooks, games, and favorite TV episodes before departing home.
 Don’t assume that in-flight Wi-Fi will work or that it will be reasonably priced.

 Walk down the aisle every 90 minutes with your kids.
 Children get stiff and restless.
 A two-minute walk to the rear of the aircraft can help loosen them up.
 In addition to providing your child relief from stiffness, standing provides you with an acceptable reason to stretch and get out of your seat.